 Negative reviews can alert consumers of issues, and alert business owners on areas they need to improve.
 However, there have been negative reviews that business owners claim to be defamatory.
 But, reviewers argue that their statements are protected by their right to free speech.
 Truth is an obsolete defense to slander, and especially if the person who committed the slander can prove that he/she believed the statement to be true.
 Statements that are expressed as an opinion are also generally not slander.

-A Manhattan woman, Michelle Levine, wrote negative reviews on several sites, including Yelp, ZocDoc and Health Grades, to Kips Bay gynecologist.
+A Manhattan woman, Michelle Levine, wrote negative reviews on several sites including Yelp, ZocDoc and Health Grades about a Kips Bay gynecologist.
 She is now defending herself against a defamation law suit filed by the physician, Dr. Joon Song of New York Robotic Gynecology & Women’s Health.
 Ms. Levine says she went for a checkup in July 2017, and a week later Dr. Joon had billed her insurance company $1,304.32 for the new-patient visit and ultrasound, she then got a bill for $427 that wasn’t covered.
 According to Ms. Levine the annual checkup was supposed to be free.
-Ms. Levine also claims that Dr. Joon never gave her a manual pelvic exam, instead asked her about her menstrual cramps and performed an ultrasound.
-She also claims that Dr. Joon said he gave her pelvic and breast exams, even though he didn’t.
-When she called his office, they were immediately aggressive and said that she had come in complaining of pelvic pain, which required the ultrasound, but according to Ms. Levine that wasn’t the case.
+Ms. Levine also claims that Dr. Joon never gave her a manual pelvic exam and instead asked her about her menstrual cramps and performed an ultrasound.
+She also claims that Dr. Joon said he gave her pelvic and breast exams even though he didn’t.
+When she called his office, they were immediately aggressive and said that she had come in complaining of pelvic pain, which required the ultrasound, but according to Ms. Levine, that wasn’t the case.

 Ms. Levine then went on to write one-star reviews on several sites.
 “Very poor and crooked business practice,” Ms. Levine wrote in the review.
 “I suspect that this doctor gives unnecessary procedure to a lot of people and then charges the insurance sky high prices and no one knows the difference.”
 Two weeks later, she received an email from the doctor’s lawyers, telling her she was being sued.
 The law suit accuses Ms. Levine of false postings and online harassment.
 According to Ms. Levine, the court battle has so far cost her close to $20,000.
 They also tried to drag her start-up wine-and-spirits business into it, as well as posting her entire medical record, including notes about her mental health, bills, insurance info, driver’s license, birth date and home address.

 Every business confronts its share of legal issues and business disputes, which occasionally escalates to threats of a lawsuit or court.
-When your is looking for legal advice about a litigation, an experienced business attorney can help you to understand and evaluate your legal rights and the risks.
-Whether you want to assert your rights aggressively in court, have been served with legal paper or anticipate that a litigation is imminent, you need a strategy to try to resolve the matter in a way that best suits your business and financial needs at the time.
+When you need legal advice about pending litigation, an experienced business attorney can help you understand and evaluate your legal rights and the risks.
+Whether you want to assert your rights aggressively in court, have been served with legal papers or anticipate that litigation is imminent, you need a strategy to try to resolve the matter in a way that best suits your business and financial needs.